pkgcore/pkgcore/dev-notes/hacking.rst

 Throw self with a NotImplementedError
 =====================================

-The reason for this is simple; if you just throw a NotImplementedError, you can't tell how the path was hit if derivative classes are involved;
+The reason for this is simple: if you just throw a NotImplementedError, you can't tell how the path was hit if derivative classes are involved;
 thus throw NotImplementedError(self, string_name_of_attr)